QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/vsc.md

 }
 ```

-then start it using the green arrow / the run menu.
+Then start it using the green arrow or the run menu.